 Besides these official bodies, there has been a renewed effort in scientific journals to discuss and promote sound practices for model evaluation and validation in data-driven research~\cite{raschka2018model,xu2018splitting}, which resonates in the field of chemometrics~\cite{ezenarro2025xyonion,lopez2023importance,fearn2025multivariate,ezenarro2025chemometric}.

-All previous literature is either regulatory or methodological, focusing on a list of specific data processing methods and good practices, like the use of external validation and/or cross-validation (CV).
+All previous literature is either regulatory or methodological, focusing on a list of specific data processing methods and good practices, like the use of external validation and/or cross-validation.
 The approach of this perspective paper is different: to suggest a reduced number of conceptual, general rules for proper validation.
 These rules provide the underlying intuition for the methods discussed elsewhere.
 Consequently, they can be leveraged to understand when and why these methods are relevant, or to derive new validation techniques when they are not.
 In particular, the rules are meant to be useful for: